Manwe-777/chain-swarm/README.md

-# chain-swarm
+# Tool Db server

-An express server to join a swarm of tool-db instances.
+An express server to join a swarm of tool-db instances, can optionally be used to host a webrtc static peer.

 ToolDb Requires nodejs 15+